 Crohn’s disease is an aggressive condition that affects thousands of people around the world.
-Because of marijuana’s anti-inflammatory powers, it is said to have enormous effects on those with the symptoms of Crohn’s.
-To learn more about whether marijuana can be used for Crohn’s or not, read here!
+Because of weed’s anti-inflammatory powers, it is said to have enormous effects on those with the symptoms of Crohn’s.
+To learn more about whether weed can be used for Crohn’s or not, read here!

-When we take a deeper look at conditions such as Crohn’s Disease, the way marijuana works becomes a little bit more transparent.
+When we take a deeper look at conditions such as Crohn’s Disease, the way weed works becomes a little bit more transparent.

 For many patients with Crohn’s, it can take years to find an appropriate treatment.
 It can be an extremely debilitating disease with a lot of discomfort.
 And as far as modern science knows, there are only certain ways of managing symptoms with prescription medication, but none that give long term relief.

-Medical marijuana gives some sufferers of Crohn’s a way to manage symptoms without having to go through the conventional medical treatment, which can often end in unwanted side effects.
-This article is an in-depth look at Crohn’s disease, its causes, its symptoms and the potential for therapeutic marijuana to be an answer.
+Medical cannabis gives some sufferers of Crohn’s a way to manage symptoms without having to go through the conventional medical treatment, which can often end in unwanted side effects.
+This article is an in-depth look at Crohn’s disease, its causes, its symptoms and the potential for therapeutic cannabis to be an answer.

 What is Crohn’s disease?

 We know very little about Crohn’s and what causes it.
 We observe that it is a disease that attacks the bowels and the gastrointestinal tract, causing inflammation.
 This means it can affect a person in their intestines, their stomach or even up to their throat.
 Most sufferers of Crohn’s experience their discomfort in the colon or in the very last part of the small intestine.
 It is kind of like always having irritable bowel syndrome.

 Up until now, scientists can only theorize why people contract Crohn’s disease.
 Some believe that it is a genetic problem that disrupts the immune system.
 Others believe that it has to do with an imbalance of gut flora.
 The last point could be a clue as to why weed is so effective at treating the symptoms of Crohn’s.